AkshathRaghav/cubot.io/initialization.md

 Cubot3 cube = new Cubot3(temp) ;
 Cubot2 cube2 = new Cubot2(temp2) ;
 ```
-* Add a String element to the <temp> with the first letters of each color you see on a face, in row-major order.
+* Add a String element to the {temp String[]} with the first letters of each color you see on a face, in row-major order.
 * While entering the White and Yellow faces, remember to keep the Green face facing you ( as shown in the pictures below )

 #### The pictures below are for Cubot3, but you should do the same for Cubot2.